truenas/middleware/docs/userguide/freenas_storage.rst

 VMware-Snapshot
 ---------------

-:menuselection:`Storage --> VMware-Snapshot` allows you to coordinate ZFS snapshots when using VMware as a datastore.
-Once this type of snapshot is created, FreeNAS® will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that
+:menuselection:`Storage --> VMware-Snapshot` allows you to coordinate ZFS snapshots when using FreeNAS® as a VMware datastore.
+Once this type of snapshot is created, FreeNAS® will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that VMware datastore.
-VMware datastore.
 The temporary VMware snapshots are then deleted on the VMware side but still exist in the ZFS snapshot and can be used as stable resurrection points in that snapshot.
 These coordinated snapshots will be listed in :ref:`Snapshots`.

 Figure 8.6a shows the menu for adding a VMware snapshot and Table 8.6a summarizes the available options.